drnoir/A-Frame_RoomCreator/README.md

 But you can add your own if you wish.

 ####PLEASE NOTE:
-currently, all width and heights of maps need to be square so 25 x 25 and not 25 x 27 for example
+Currently, all width and heights of maps need to be square so 25 x 25 and not 25 x 27 for example

 ### Import maps into component
 Open mapTest.json